In This Article

-Hairless cats are easy to recognize, have distinct personalities, and make wonderful pets, but only if you are willing to commit to more care and grooming than is needed for many house cats.
+Hairless cats are easy to recognize, have distinct personalities, and make excellent pets.
+This is if you are willing to commit to more care and grooming than is needed for many house cats.

-The most well-known breed of hairless cat is the Sphynx.
+The most well-known breed of a hairless cat is the Sphynx.
 Other popular hairless breeds include Peterbald, Donskoy, and Russian hairless.

 European breeders began developing the Sphynx in the early 1960s.
-About 10 years later two different hairless breeds were discovered in North America and the cats from the two different continents were bred into the Sphynx breed we’re familiar with today.
+About 10 years later, two different hairless breeds were discovered in North America, and the cats from the two different continents were bred into the Sphynx breed we’re familiar with today.

 All domestic (United States) Sphynx cats today are descended from one of two lineages, including:

 The Pearson cats were the first naturally occurring hairless cats in the United States.
-Several litters of kittens were born to the hairless mother and two were eventually sold to a breeder.
+Several litters of kittens were born to the hairless mother, and two were eventually sold to a breeder.

 Hairless cats are born without fur or coats.
 DNA analysis has shown that a genetic mutation is responsible for the Sphynx’s hairlessness.
 It’s the same allele that produces short, curly hair in the Devon Rex breed.

 Hairless cats require a significant amount of grooming.
 It’s important to understand these grooming needs before committing to the adoption of one of these animals.

 As far as behavior, Sphynx cats are known to be very extroverted.
 They are high-energy, curious, and intelligent.
 They are also very affectionate cats.

 Without bathing, hairless cats get sticky because of the oil buildup.
 This leads to irritation and other skin problems.
-It’s best to use a special cat or hairless cat shampoo approximately once a week to keep your cat clean and comfortable.
+It’s best to use a particular cat or hairless cat shampoo approximately once a week to keep your cat clean and comfortable.

-Many hairless cat breeds to not have eyelashes, which means dirt more easily gets into their eyes.
-When bathing your cat, be sure to clean their eyes.
+Many hairless cat breeds do not have eyelashes, which means dirt more easily gets into their eyes.
+When bathing your cat, be sure to clean its eyes.
 You’ll also want to check your cat’s eyes daily and clean them when needed.

 Make sure ear cleaning is included in your pet’s bath routine at least once a week.
 The same is true for dirt and debris under their nails and in their skin folds.
 At bath times, make sure you give your cat a thorough examination for accumulated dirt.

-Limiting your cat’s exposure to outdoor sunlight and never allowing your hairless outside without you is ideal.
+Limiting your cat’s exposure to outdoor sunlight and never allowing your hairless cat outside without you is ideal.
 These cats also struggle to stay warm in colder temperatures.
 Protective sweaters or jackets reduce sun exposure and help your cat stay warm when outdoors.

 Owning a hairless cat offers many benefits, including:

 Sphynx tend to be more demanding of attention than other cats, but hairless breeds, in general, are attention hogs.
-This is why many hairless cat lovers choose to bring two or more cats into their home because it relieves some of the demands on human attention.
+This is why many hairless cat lovers choose to bring two or more cats into their homes because it relieves some of the demands on human attention.

-These cats are mischievous, active, and playful, but also easy to train.
+These cats are mischievous, active, and playful but also easy to train.

 Cats born hairless are just as healthy as other cats.
 Some people even consider hairless breeds generally healthier than other purebred cats.

 They make great companions, get along well with other pets and kids, and are welcoming and friendly to household visitors.

 Yes.
 Hairless cats should be bathed about once a week.
 Hairless cat owners should also do a daily examination of their cat to make sure eyes, ears, and skin folds are clean and free of dirt and debris.

-If you have your heart set on a hairless cat but you prefer to adopt from a shelter, it might help to reach out to shelters in your area and let them know you are interested.
+If you have your heart set on a hairless cat, but you prefer to adopt from a shelter, it might help to reach out to shelters in your area and let them know you are interested.